 - Tags - Used internally for organizational purposes.
 You can search for plans in the manage plans view using these tags.

 - Profile Questions - Here you can select which profile questions should be asked when a customer purchases a plan.
-If a customer checks out with more then one plan then the system will group all the questions together.
+If a customer checks out with more than one plan then the system will group all the questions together.

 - Digital Download - You can attach a file (up to 100MB) to a plan, and it will be delivered to your customer via the new subscription email after a successful purchase.